pauradev/pages/pages/01.Blog/04.blog-posts/25.becoming-household-art-12-inspiring-poster-ideas/.revs/20200731-152443/item.md

 <h4>Posters &amp; Art Prints</h4>
 Selling posters of your designs is a great way to get your art out there.
 Posters can be a fun and affordable way for people to decorate their walls and show off art they enjoy.
 They are easy to frame, and an great way to bring something special to a room.
 They can be conversation starters, the focal point of a room, and or help to bring things together.
 You can sell your photography, your designs, and even prints of original paintings and mixed media arts.

 T-shirts and phone covers aren't for everyone.
 It's great to have a variety of items featuring your designs for people to choose from.
 As many of you know, there is no risk to adding items to your shop to test out how they do.
-Since Print Aura is a print on demand service, you only pay for what you have already sold.
+Since Printaura is a print on demand service, you only pay for what you have already sold.
 You don't need to pre-order items or keep an inventory.

 Posters make art accessible for people who cannot afford original art work, but want to decorate their homes and feature art they enjoy.
 You really can't go wrong with selling posters!